Processing Pipeline in SpaCy

 doc = nlp('This is raw text')

-When processing large volumes of text, the statistical models are usually more efficient if you let them work on batches of texts. spaCy’s nlp.pipe method takes an iterable of texts and yields processed Doc objects.
+When processing large volumes of text, the statistical models are usually more efficient if we let them work on batches of texts. spaCy's nlp.pipe method takes an iterable of texts and yields processed Doc objects.
 The batching is done internally.

 PYTHON